London & Surrey | Complimentary Cake Delivery

 FAQs: Common Questions About Coffee Cake Answered

-Q: Can I freeze coffee cake?
-A: Yes, you can freeze coffee cake.
-Wrap it tightly in plastic wrap or foil and place it in an airtight container before freezing.
+Yes, you can freeze coffee cake.
+Wrap it tightly in cling film and place it in an airtight container before freezing.
 It can be stored in the freezer for up to three months.

-Q: How long will coffee cake stay fresh?
-A: Coffee cake will stay fresh for up to four days if stored in an airtight container at room temperature.
+Coffee cake will stay fresh for up to four days if stored in an airtight container at room temperature.
 If stored in the fridge, it can last for up to a week.
-Remember to wrap it well before putting it the fridge.
+Remember to wrap it well with cling film before putting it in the fridge.

-Q: Can I make coffee cake without eggs?
-A: Yes, you can make coffee cake without eggs by using substitutes such as applesauce, mashed bananas, or silken tofu.
+Yes, you can make coffee cake without eggs by using substitutes such as applesauce, mashed bananas, flax eggs or silken tofu.

-Q: Can I use instant coffee in my coffee cake recipe?
-A: Yes, you can use instant coffee in your coffee cake recipe.
+Yes, you can use instant coffee in your coffee cake recipe.
 It can be added to the batter, frosting, or as a flavouring in a simple syrup to brush on the cake layers.
-While fresh coffee is a little more unpredictable, I highly recommend trying a very sweet coffee and grinding it as fine as possible just before adding it to the mixture - the seconds matter.

 I hope these answers help you make the perfect coffee cake every time!